LumberKnot/advent_of_code_24/README.md

 ### Day 18
 First star was solved with a simple bfs search and the second star was done by applying all corruptions and then removing them backwards one by one untill a solution was posible.

+### Day 22
+First star was just a matter of doing, second as usual was far more fun.
+I solved it with two four dimensional *matrices*.
+Both were 19\*19\*19\*19 as that is the number of posible differences that exist between two single digit numbers and represent a sequence.
+First was a global exchange rate: number of bananas for a given sequence and other was local for each monkey that simply keept track if the sequence had already been visited (only first visit was valuable).